CraigInches/nncli/README.md

   - create a new note (via stdin or editor)
   - import a note with raw json data (stdin or editor)
   - edit a note (via editor)
-  - trash/untrash a note
+  - delete a note
-  - pin/unpin a note
+  - favorite/unfavorite a note
-  - view and edit note tags
+  - view and edit note category

 ### HowTo